-The squad car headed out of town.
-We had just passed by the pet store when I saw a torn off piece of one of my fliers stuck to a telephone pole.
-The bottom part, preserved under some packing tape read “her name is Luna.”
-The rest had been ripped off.
-Probably by the owner of the pet store; we never did get along.
-When I saw it, my heart leaped into my throat and all of the memories flooded back.
+As the squad car headed out of town, we passed by the pet store.
+I spied a torn off piece of one of my fliers stuck to a telephone pole just outside the door.
+It was the bottom part, preserved under some packing tape.
+It read “her name is Luna.”
+It had likely been torn down by the owner of the pet store, we never did get along.
+When I saw it, my heart leaped into my throat, tears came to my eyes, and memories flooded my mind.

-My eyes filled with tears as I recalled the memory of our last night together.
-Her small brown eyes peered over the edge of the table, waiting for me to throw her some scraps.
-She would whine and sniff in my direction.
-Of course, I took pity and threw her a piece of my steak.
-She wriggled happily, gnawing on the steak as if she might never eat again.
+I recalled the memory of our last night together.
+Luna’ small brown eyes peered over the edge of the table, waiting for me to throw her some scraps.
+She would whine and sniff in my direction, her collar rattling with each step she took towards my meal.
+Of course, I took pity on her and tossed a piece of steak in her direction.
+She wriggled happily, almost smiling, and scarfed down the steak as if she might never eat again.

 My life had no purpose until Luna arrived.
-I’d had pets before, but none seemed to understand me the way Luna did.
-The night I brought her home it had been pouring down rain.
-She was shivering, sheltered under a bus stop, alone and filthy.
+I’d had pets before, but none seemed to understand me the way Luna did; we just clicked.
+The night I brought her home it was pouring down rain.
+She was shivering, sheltered under a bus vestibule, she was alone, filthy, and whimpering.
 When I approached, she seemed hesitant.
 I took my time introducing myself, extending a friendly hand and assuring her she was safe with me.
 I shielded her under my coat from the rain as I opened the passenger door of my truck and helped her jump inside.

 Luna was shy; she often hid from me around the house and cowered when I tried to pet her.
-I decided not to look for her family even though I had promised to do so.
-She was so beautiful, I couldn’t let her go.
-Unfortunately, when she found out, she was furious.
-She tried to escape multiple times.
+I understood; I would be scared too if I was somewhere unfamiliar without my family.
+I promised her I would find them for her, but I figured it just went through one ear an out the other, so after some time, I hoped she would just forget.
+I just couldn’t let her go, she was so beautiful.
+Luna was smart, though.
+She figured it out after a few days and definitely wasn’t happy.
+She tried to escape multiple times after that, and even tried to bite me.
 I simply had no choice, the chains were necessary.
-It broke my heart to bruise her pale complexion repeatedly.
-I had no choice, she didn’t understand yet that this was where she belonged.
+It broke my heart to bruise her pale complexion each day.
+She just didn’t understand yet that this was where she belonged, I had to help her.

-I purchased several collars to try out from the pet store.
+After she grew accustomed to her predicament, I purchased several collars to try out from the pet store as a reward for her good behavior.
 The best fit was a studded leather collar with a large buckle that could be hooked up to the chains I had on my walls.
-Luna was less than pleased to find out she would have to be tied up indoors, but she quickly learned that it was what was best for her.
-Eventually, she stopped pulling on her lead and sat still until I was ready to move to another room.
+Luna was less than pleased with her reward, but eventually, she stopped pulling on her lead and followed me around the house as I clipped her chain to various chain mounts on the walls of each room.

-I made sure to keep her healthy and fed her dog food twice a day, always leaving out a bowl of water in case she was thirsty.
+Over the next few months we shared together, I made sure to keep her healthy and fed her canned wet food twice a day, always leaving out a bowl of water in case she was thirsty.
 I let her outside to do her business and play with me as well; she was thankful to be free of her chains even for a few moments.
 We played with a Frisbee and chased each other around my fenced-in backyard.
+After being alone for so long, it was nice to have someone to spend time with.

 Then came the fateful night she escaped.
-We were sitting on the couch, calm and peaceful.
-Since she was on the allowing me to pet her, I didn’t have her tethered to the chain in the living room.
+We were sitting on the couch, calm and peaceful, watching the news.
+Since she was on the allowing me to pet her, I didn’t have her tethered to the chain in the living room, all she wore was her collar.
 Occasionally she cooed in comfort, nestling her head into my lap.
-The last two months had finally come to a point and I could tell she was starting to feel loved.
+The past two months had finally come to a point and I could tell she was starting to feel loved.

 That night, I decided to go to bed early.
-It was a chilly night and the sun was setting early so I decided to let Luna out one more time before going to bed.
+It was a chilly autumn night, and the sun was setting early so I decided to let Luna out one more time before going to bed.
 I made the mistake of trusting her to handle herself in the backyard.
-As I held the sliding glass door open, shielding myself with a blanket from the cold, she did her business in the yard.
+As I held the sliding glass door open from the living room, shielding myself with a blanket from the cold, she did her business in the yard.
 Rather than clean it up as she was instructed to do, she ran off through a hole that had been dug under the fence.
+I suppose all those times I lost her over the slight hill in my backyard playing Frisbee, she had been working at the thing bit by bit.

-The flier read “Lost pet” at the top with my phone number and address underneath.
-On the bottom, I wrote “her name is Luna” in big blocky letters so whoever found her could call her by the right name.
+The flier read “lost pet” at the top with my name, phone number, and address underneath.
+On the bottom, I wrote “her name is Luna” in large blocky font so whoever found her could call her by the right name.
 The next morning I hung my fliers all over town.
-There were hundreds; I went through seven rolls of packaging tape.
+There were hundreds; I went through seven rolls of packaging tape, and displayed them on every telephone pole, shop window, and corkboard I could fine.

 I didn’t hear anything for a few days.
 No one came by, and I had begun to lose hope.
-I’d even scouted the area looking for another lost pet to pick up, but none were to be found.
+I sat in my house thinking of nothing but her.
+I barely ate, spent my sleepless nights crying, and lost all interest in my other hobbies.
+I’d even scouted the area looking for another lost pet to pick up, even though I knew they could never compare to my Luna, but there were none to be found.

 One day, about a week after I had posted my fliers, I heard a loud pounding on my door.
 I jumped up from the couch and ran over, excited to see if someone had found my Luna.
-It was an officer, three actually.
-I feared the worst as soon as I saw them and my eyes welled up.
+It was an officer; three actually.
+I feared the worst as soon as I saw them and my already swollen eyes welled up with more tears

 “She’s dead isn’t she?”
 I replied, tears falling down my cheeks.

 “My Luna, she’s dead.
 That’s why you’re here, right?
-So I can identify the body?”
+So I can help identify the body?”

-“No, Mr. Bolton,” The officer replied.
-“We’re here because we have a victim that claims you kidnapped her and held her here against her will.
-Furthermore, we have these fliers with your address and phone number on them.
-Along with these, we have several witness accounts to corroborate her story.”
+“No, Mr. Bolton,” The officer said slowly, seemingly confused.
+“We’re here because we have a victim that claims you kidnapped her and held her here against her will for several months.
+Furthermore, we’ve discovered fliers with your address and phone number on them, and have several witness accounts to corroborate her story.”

 “Oh god, she’s alive.
 Thank God.
 Where is she?
 Can I see her?”
 I breathed in relief.